skn054/NeogCamp-Mark12/README.md

-## neoG-markTwelev- Fun with Triangle
+## NeoG-markTwelev- Fun with Triangle
     * Take three angle input from user and check if the input's make triangle or not.
     * Calculate Hypotenuse
     * Calculate area of triangle based on users input.